brendanofallon/varcomp/README.md

 # varcomp
-Tools for calling and comparing variants from simulated read sets
+Tools for calling and comparing variants from simulated read sets.
+The primary function is to take a list of variants (in VCF format), simulate fastq reads from them, align those reads to a reference, and then run multiple variant callers, normalization tools, and comparison tools to see which callers produced results that matched the input.

 This tool consists of two main modules.
 The first, `vcomp/injectvar.py` processes an input VCF of variants and writes results to standard output (you'll probably want to redirect it to a file).
 The second, `vcomp/parse_injectvar_output.py` parses the results file and emits aggregated results.
 Typical usage looks something like: